MicrosoftDocs/customer-insights/topics/developers/downloads/tutorials/js.md

 The SDK requires that the project or webpage must be hosted to send telemetry.
 Sending telemetry from a local file will not be accepted by the server.

-## 1. Get an API token from Aria portal
+## 1. Get an API token from the Product Insights portal

 1. On the **Home** screen in the Portal, select **Explorer** in the navigation pane on the left.
 The **Projects List** appears.